H2020-newTRENDs/FLEX/README.md

 ### 5 Questions to discuss

-#### 5.1 Model optimization coverage

-- smart appliance: dryer, dish washer, washing machine
-- space heating
-- space cooling
-- PV
-- battery
-- EV

-#### 5.2 Hot water modeling
+#### 5.1 Space heating and hot water modeling

-- the 8760h demand profile is calcuated for 1 person based on HOTMAP

-- no specific tank for hot water, no optimization.
-The energy consumption is calculted in two parts:

-  > (1) from 10 to 45, based on either heat pump or other boiler of the space heating system --> water is taken from space heating tank, even in summer, because the tank in summer is only 45 degree, so even though we heat up a large tank only for hot water, the heat loss is limited (we assume).
+- Both systems share one boiler, and we only consider heat pump boiler to reduce the optimization cases.

+- Both systems share one tank.

+  > (1) We assume water at 45 degree are taken from the tank for hot water demand.
+We still assume this for summer: the big tank is heated up to 45 degree.
+Since this temperature is not too high, the heat loss is limited.
   >
-  > (2) from 45 to 65, based on heat pump.

-#### 5.3 Space heating modeling

-- only consider heat pump boiler to reduce the optimization cases
-- interaction with hot water: the heat pump boiler of space heating provide the energy heating water from 10 to 45, separately.
-So, even though the space heating and hot water share one same tank, the hot water doesn't influence the modeling and optimization of space heating system.
+  > (2) We assume the energy heating water from 10 to 45 is an extra part provided by the boiler, only for hot water demand.
+So, this is not modeled as "loss of tank" for space heating.
+This doesn't influence the modeling and optimization of space heating at all.

+- For hot water demand, the water is further heated up from 45 to 65 (assumption) by an "electric heater".
+Here, we assume the electric heater is also the same heat pump (boiler).
+Its energy output should satisfy the hourly demand profile generated based on HOTMAP.
+Based on HOTMAP, we generate the 8760-hour hot water demand profile for one person by assuming: (1) daily consumption is 60kg; (2) the electric heater heat the water up for 20 degrees.

+- In summary

+  > (1) We optimize for space heating demand, but do not optimize for hot water demand.
+  >
+  > (2) The total energy consumption for hot water is calculated in two parts: first, heating water from 10 to 45 by the "shared boiler"; second, heating water from 45 to 65 by the "electric heater".
+  >
+  > (3) To reduce the cases for optimization, we only consider heat pump for both "shared boiler" and "electric heater".
+After the optimization, we can generate energy consumption for other options for the "shared boiler" and "electric heater", for example, a gas boiler and a regular electric heater.
+But, this is faster than running the optimization.

-#### 5.4 Only optimize for typical days or weeks
+#### 5.2 Only optimize for typical days or weeks
 - generate the base electricity demand profile for representative households on typical days
 - we only optimize for the typical days, but they need to be selected carefully
 - based on the results of these typical days or weeks, we generate the 8760-hour operation profile of the household